-At December 31, 2019, the Company believes that it has adequate near-term resources to maintain its minimum obligations, including general corporate activities, based on its current cash position and ability to pursue additional sources of financing, including further equity placements.
+At December 31, 2020, the Company believes that it has adequate near-term resources to maintain its minimum obligations, including general corporate activities, based on its current cash position and ability to pursue additional sources of financing, including further equity placements.

 The Company currently has no source of operating cash flow, and has no assurance that additional funding will be available to it for additional exploration programs at its properties, or to enable the Company to fulfill its obligations under any applicable agreements.
 The ability of the Company to continue as a going concern is dependent on its ability to obtain additional sources of financing to successfully explore and evaluate its mineral properties and, ultimately, to achieve profitable operations.
 Failure to obtain such additional financing could result in delay or indefinite postponement of further exploration of the Company's properties and the possible loss of title to such properties.
 Significant reliance is placed on HPX, the Company's controlling shareholder, for providing ongoing financing to the Company.
 Failure of HPX to provide or participate in future financings, or the inability of HPX to provide or participate in future financings, would likely result in difficulty for the Company to attract separate third-party investment.
-In addition, the spread of COVID-19 is having a negative impact on the financial markets which will affect the Company's ability to obtain additional financing.
+In addition, the spread of COVID-19 globally has caused and continues to cause considerable disruptions to the world economy, including financial markets and commodity prices and could adversely impact the Company's ability to carry out plans to obtain additional financing.
+The ability to raise additional financing for future activities may be impaired, or such financing may not be available on favourable terms, due to conditions beyond the Company's control, such as uncertainty in the capital markets, depressed commodity prices or country risk factors.
 As such, there is material uncertainty that may cast significant doubt regarding the Company's ability to continue as a going concern.